Unique gifts for kids who have a lot of LEGO

 We received a pair of brick sunglasses as a party favor.
 They were very cute!
 Of course, our kids are quite tough on sunglasses (and most kid’s sunglasses are made cheaply), so these glasses are not going to last multiple seasons.
 However, I think these sunglasses are worth it, even if just to capture cute photos of your kids wearing them!

 LEGO-inspired kid sunglasses are perfect for summer birthdays, stocking stuffers, and more.
 These build-on sunglasses come in a 6-pack.
 Being forced to purchase multiple pairs is actually really nice, even if you only have one or two children because when they break, you’ll still have another pair!

 LEGO Ideas Dinosaur Bones – Fossils

 For the LEGO and dinosaur lover in your life, it doesn’t get better than this!
 Assemble your very own dinosaur bone exhibit featuring the fierce T-Rex, Triceratops, and Pteranodon.
 This 910-piece set includes a paleontologist Minifigure and skeleton LEGO Sapiens figure.
-Lego recommends for ages 16+, but I’ve read several reviews that have 7-year olds building it completely by themselves.
+Lego recommends for ages 16+, but our nine-year-old flew through this LEGO build all on his own.

 Another similar LEGO dinosaur boneset is the discontinued LEGO Cuusoo Research Institute #21110.
 It is still available on eBay, Amazon, and even online from Walmart.